 We use a number of pedagogies to ensure that we meet our curriculum intent; these are used when we plan our curriculum to inspire for our learners.

-- Each curriculum theme begins with a WOW day to hook and engage the children.
+- Each curriculum project incorporates a day to hook and engage the children.

 - Mantle of the Expert can be used as one way to hook and engage children in the curriculum theme or subject.